 Bryan Stevenson, TED talk

 If you didn’t grow up in poverty, you may be unaware of the “hidden rules” that govern many aspects of life for the poor.
-People in poverty are often in survival mode, where the future hold no promise, and support systems taken for granted in middle class and wealth are nonexistent.
+People in poverty are often in survival mode, where the future holds no promise, and support systems, taken for granted in middle class, and wealth are nonexistent.
 If your business, agency or organization works with people from poverty, only a deeper understanding of their challenges—and strengths—will help you partner with them to create opportunities for success.

 From Bridges out of Poverty by Ruby K. Payne, PhD, et al.